LightForm-group/KWN-deformation/README.md

 If used with Windows or Linux, the fortran file (KWN_with_deformation.f90) should be recompiled, preferentially with ifort (open the terminal in the folder containing the source files and enter "ifort *.f90")
 If running on Ubuntu, the code can be compiled with gfortran (To compile: open the terminal in the folder containing the source files and enter "gfortran -ffree-line-length-0 *.f90". )

+To force strict checks of the code recompile using `ifort -traceback -check all *.f90`.

 To run the code :